 Our skin is a fascinating organ.
 Made up of three main layers; the epidermis, dermis and subcutaneous tissue, it not only protects us from the outside world but performs many remarkable functions as well.

-As the outermost protective barrier, our epidermis is prone to assault by free radicals generated by the environment such as UV radiation and air pollution.
+As the outermost protective barrier, our epidermis is prone to damage by free radicals generated by the environment such as UV radiation and air pollution.
 Free radicals are also generated inside our bodies, as a normal by-product of cellular reactions, so simply avoiding exposure to environmental influences will not save your skin.
 Constant free radical attack on our cells destroys fibrous tissue, reduces the rate of cellular renewal, and impairs water-retaining properties of the cell.
 Subcutaneous tissue flattens, particularly in the face, hands and feet.
-In addition, our natural production of antioxidants, such as COQ10, decreases.
-Skin sags, wrinkles develop and uneven blotchy pigmentation occurs.
+In addition, our natural production of antioxidants, such as CoQ10, decreases.
+Skin sags, wrinkles develop, and uneven blotchy pigmentation occurs.
 Depending upon your genetic makeup and lifestyle, by middle age the normal functions of your skin may have declined by 50%.

 Aging Skin.
 Dermnet NZ. http://www.dermnetnz.org/site-age-specific/ageing.html

 Bickers DR, Athar M. Oxidative stress in the pathogenesis of skin disease.
 J Invest Dermatol.
 2006 http://www.ncbi.nlm.nih.gov/pubmed/17108903